 The ELM3xxx measuring terminals significantly expand the existing analog product range of the by the area of lowest measurement uncertainty, commonly called measurement accuracy.
-A guiding value here could be ±100 ppm (±0.01%), while "normal" analog input products (terminals in IP 20 or boxes in ) are more likely to be in the range of ±0.3% (±3000 ppm).
-An important aspect of this is, of course, "the fine print" of the specification: the specified ambient temperature range in particular significantly influences the comparability, both inside and outside the Beckhoff product range.
+A guiding value here could be ±100 ppm (±0.01 %), while "normal" analog input products (terminals in IP20 or boxes in ) are more likely to be in the range of ±0.3 % (±3000 ppm).
+An important aspect of this is, of course, "the fine print" of the specification: the specified ambient temperature range in particular significantly influences the comparability, both inside and outside our product range.
 Currently, the ELM3xxx series consists of 2 groups: the basic line and the economy line.

 The measuring terminals from the economy line are designed to measure processes with lower dynamics; at the same time, they are significantly cheaper.
-Orientation values for this class are a sampling rate of 1 kSps per channel and a measurement uncertainty of ±100 ppm at an ambient temperature of 0 - 55°C. They therefore have enormous temperature stability, which is crucial for industrial use outside of temperature-controlled laboratories.
+Orientation values for this class are a sampling rate of 1 kSps per channel and a measurement uncertainty of ±100 ppm at an ambient temperature of 0-55 °C. Therefore, they have enormous temperature stability, which is crucial for industrial use outside of temperature-controlled laboratories.
 In addition, the channels of these devices operate with the multiplex method, i.e. one after the other.
 The integrated 24 V sensor supply and the 24 V power contacts reduce the wiring work in the control cabinet.
 Versions with a standard signal input 10 V/20 mA () and a thermocouple input () are available in the economy line.

-Both product lines support proven EtherCAT features such as the Distributed Clocks time stamping in the ns format and fieldbus diagnostics.
-In addition, they have extensive functions for local data pre-processing, such as two-step digital filtering, True RMS calculation, drag indicators and much more.
-It is worth noting their ability to locally calculate almost any digital filter up to the 39th order, which can be designed and loaded into the terminals according to the specific application using the TwinCAT Filter Designer.
+Both product lines support EtherCAT features such as Distributed Clocks time stamping in the ns format and fieldbus diagnostics.
+In addition, they have extensive functions for local data pre-processing, such as two-step digital filtering, true RMS calculation, and drag indicators.
+On top, they are able to locally calculate almost any digital filter up to the 39th order, which can be designed and loaded using the TwinCAT Filter Designer.

 Other accessories are available for the ELM series, such as the ZS9100-0003 shielding hood and the ZS9100-0002 shield connection terminal.